 - Statement of Purpose: Your statement should address the prompts outlined in SlideRoom.

-- Schedule Audition: In SlideRoom you will be asked to identify your audition date and location as outlined through our audition tour schedule.
+- Schedule Audition: In SlideRoom, you will be asked to identify your audition date and location as outlined through our audition tour schedule.
 Auditions are booked on a first-come, first-served basis.
-Our office will send you a confirmation email with your official appointment, schedule, and details.
+Our office will send you a confirmation email with your official appointment, schedule and details.
 A live-audition is required for all domestic students.
-International Applicants Only: Applicants applying from overseas and who are unable to attend a live audition may upload a video via SlideRoom.
-Deadline to submit a video is by the priority deadline to allow proper notification for Callback status.
-Late submissions past the Priority date will not be considered.
+NOTE: International Applicants applying from overseas and who are unable to attend a live audition may upload a video via SlideRoom.
+Deadline to submit a video is by the priority deadline of December 1 to allow for proper notification of callback status.
+Late submissions past the priority date will not be considered.

 - Non-refundable audition fee of $20